Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Injecting a syringe on a biceps

-In young boys, it can be used to treat delayed puberty, and in adult men, it can help treat the effects of hypogonadism, like reduced bone density and muscle growth [5].
+For young boys, it's used to tackle delayed puberty, and in adult men, it combats hypogonadism symptoms like weak bones and poor muscle growth [5].

 What Are The Side Effects?